seantiz/piecesvelte/README.md

 You can get straight up to speed by spinning up a new Svelte app using the [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte) CLI tool from your terminal.

-Below are the default terminal commands you can use.
-Please make sure you've opened your terminal in the directory you wish to build your app.
-Replace the `my-app` parameter which whichever name you choose for your app.
+Below are example terminal commands to get started: